EXETER INCIDENT SOLVED?

 Clicking immediately below will bring up that workup

 Although Blue Book's report says "the most interesting sighting, in the nearby town of Exeter, aroused special interest as two policemen saw the object at very close range," most of those actually familiar with Fuller and Fowler's investigation of Exeter have discovered that Muscarello's wasn't the only close-range sighting.
 As we saw from some of my URLs above, some of the other witnesses accounts were certainly as interesting and perplexing as Norman Muscarello's.
 Therefore, when all the reports are taken in context, one is brought to realize something highly extraordinary did occur around Exeter, N.H. in 1965.
-Whatever it was, it definitely wasn't a KC-97.
+Whatever it was, it definitely was not a KC-97.

 SUMMATION: I am sorry to have to report that the low level of investigation M & N have performed on the Exeter case, especially with their obvious lack of familiarity with witness statements and the fact they didn't bother to test their hypothesis, is simply unacceptable to anyone who has spent any significant time on same.
 M & N's lack of research makes any knowledgeable person realize what they have done really isn't worth a plug Nickell.